Gee Jon: Background

-Gee Jon was born of Cantonese descent in Canton around 1895.
-He immigrated to the United States between 1907 and 1908 and spent most of his life at San Francisco's Chinatown in California.
+Gee Jon was born around 1895 in Canton to a Cantonese family.
+He immigrated to the United States between 1907 and 1908.
+He spent most of his life at San Francisco's Chinatown in California, though he was recorded as having briefly lived in the Chinatown area of Stockton.
 Gee became a member of the Hip Sing Tong society, which dealt in narcotics and liquor.
-In 1922, territorial disputes with the rival Bing Kong Tong society led to the outbreak of hostilities.
+In 1922, territorial disputes with the Bing Kong Tong society led to the outbreak of hostilities.